 Pat’s King of Steaks

 Like everything, there’s an origin story.
 In 1930, Pat Olivieri ran a hotdog stand at 9th and Passyunk, the entrance to the famed Italian Market.
-Legend has it, he got tired of eating his own hot dogs.
+Legend has it, he got tired of eating his own hotdogs.

-One day, he made himself lunch by throwing a ribeye steak on the grill, chopped it up, threw it into a roll along with grilled onions.
+One day, Pat made himself lunch by throwing a ribeye steak on the grill, chopped it up, and threw it into a roll along with grilled onions.
 A regular customer saw it (rumor has it he was a taxi driver), inquired about it, and Pat shared half the sandwich.
 And the steak was born.
 The cheesy goodness actually came a few years later.

 There’s no disputing that Pat’s longevity and focus on this delicious sandwich has made it one of the most iconic foods in the city.